danielharrell/SumLect2015/Lost_Idea_LA.md

-The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education is.
+The suspicion that a truly liberal education has no content, then, can be cast in terms that encompass what many of us, I think, might say a liberal education is, and indeed what we do say it is.
+(Mention student quote.)
 And this includes what we might say to defend it, in light of what we see to threaten it.
 For leaving headlines aside, the list of such threats can seem to reflect the triumph of content over